OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/uninstall.md

   appId                                application id
 ```

-Use `ll-cli uninstall` to uninstall Linglong apps.
+The command below gives an example of how to uninstall a Linglong app:

 ```bash
 ll-cli uninstall <org.deepin.calculator>
 ```

-Here is the output of `ll-cli uninstall org.deepin.calculator`:
+Here is the outputs of `ll-cli uninstall org.deepin.calculator`:

 ```text
 uninstall org.deepin.calculator , please wait a few minutes...